site24x7/plugins/apache_solr/Readme.md

 	searcher_numdocs - metric calculate the total number of indexed documents that can be searched in your Apache Solr Setup. [document]

 	searcher_warmup_time - metric calculate the total time spent on warming up the cache by pre-populating some cache items in your Apache Solr Setup. [millisecond]

+	query_requests - metric calculate the total number of requests per second processed by the query handler. [request]

+	query_timeouts - metric calculate the total number of responses per second received with partial results. [request]

+	query_time - metric calculate the sum of all requests processing times. [millisecond]

+	query_errors - metric calculate the number of errors per second encountered by the handler. [erroe]